KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 After the collection, preprocessing and augmentation process, I had 38572 images.

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set (see model.py: `model.fit(... validation_split=0.2, shuffle=True ...`).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The number of epochs was fixed to 5, which is the maximum number of epochs I was willing to wait for results on my local computer.
+The number of epochs was fixed to 5, which is the maximum number of epochs I was willing to wait for results on my local machine.
 In order to save only the best model params within the 5 epochs I used a `ModelCheckpoint` with `save_best_only=True`.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.